-Writing, editing, printing, and publishing was one thing, marketing it was entirely another, which is why you needed a reputable publisher. eBook writers, on the other hand, uploaded their books on random platforms with limited protection against piracy, thus the market solely relied on giant publishers.
+Writing, editing, printing, and publishing were one thing, marketing was entirely another, which is why you needed a reputable publisher. eBook writers, on the other hand, uploaded their books on random platforms with limited protection against piracy, thus the market solely relied on giant publishers.

 But when Amazon released Kindle, everything changed.
 At first, the market for eBooks was slow, but once the idea caught on and gained traction, there was nothing stopping the idea of eBooks and self-publishing.

 Where just the name of the publisher used to be enough, the world has evolved now and moved towards self-published eBooks, where how you market the book has a direct bearing on sales.
 However, marketing ventures become more and more expensive with each passing day, be it a PPC ad campaign, banner ads, pamphlets or plain promoted posts.

 So how can eBook writers publish their eBook and market it within your shoestring budget?
 How can you capitalize on the lucrative market if you don’t have enough to pay a full fledge marketing agency to spread the word about your eBook?